 When repayments are being made by subcontractors, labour agencies or any other actor, additional checks should be made (including several months after payments have been made) to verify workers have not faced retaliation or confiscation of funds, either in the host country or their home country.
-Verification should go directly through the workers rather than through returned to their home country, to the labour agency or recruiter.
+Verification should go directly through the workers rather than through the labour agency or recruiter.
 If workers can only be contacted through labour agencies or recruiters, obtain workers' contact details and then manage and verify payment directly.